DevShiftTeam/APIShift/README.md

 ## Installation
 Clone the repository, upload it to your server, and then just visit the server through the web - the system will automatically redirect you to the installation page and will install the configurations and database by the data that you provide during installation.

 Notice that the [configurations file](machine/core/Configurations.php) should be writable (in linux: `sudo chmod 666 machine/core/Configurations.php` should solve this), otherwise installation will return a permission denied error.
-And make sure to provide an existing schema on your DB host when installing.
+If the DB schema provided doesn't exist, then the installer will attempt to create the schema, if so, then make sure the DB user provided has the right access to do so, otherwise you can create the schema yourself.

 ### Requirements
  * Web server